Brooklyn Hooker Drink Recipe

 3. Take the Jack Shot, and immediately follow it with a Pickle Juice Shot.

-They list the Brooklyn Hooker Drink under Vodka cocktails.
-The way to drink it also varies from traditional vodka shots, as you follow it immediately with pickle juice.
+Bartenders list the Brooklyn Hooker Drink under vodka cocktails.
+They also serve it using a variation of the classic vodka shot ritual, where you take a shot of vodka and immediately follow it with a sip of pickle juice.
 This way of drinking Brooklyn Hooker has been very popular in Russia and the Nordic countries for centuries.

 Typically, the Pickleback recipe uses a shot of Jameson’s Irish Whiskey, followed by a shot of McClure’s pickle brine, the Brooklyn Hooker has another name “Tennessee Hooker,” also uses Bourbon, specifically Jack Daniel’s.